 - Tolerance to alcohol or other drugs by increasingly needing larger amounts to get high.

 - Craving or a strong need to use alcohol or other drugs despite the consequences.

 - Loss of control over the amount of alcohol or other drugs used or the time and place of use.

 - Physical dependence or withdrawal symptoms when alcohol or other drugs are stopped.

-The above is adapted from the Illinois Department of Human Services website, http://www.dhs.state.il.us
+The information provided on this page has been adapted from the Illinois Department of Human Services. http://www.dhs.state.il.us